 The easiest way to do all this is open Minutemailer in one browser tab, and your cPanel or zone editor in another.
 Then just switch from one to the other.

-Before you do anything, you’ll need to verify your domain in Minutemailer’s settings.
+Before you do anything, you’ll need to verify your email address in Minutemailer’s settings.
 If you’ve signed up properly, you’ve probably already done this by responding to the email we send all our new users.

-Once you’ve done that head to Settings again and select the Email tab.
-Scroll to the bottom of the page and click the Authenticate domain button.
-Read the blurb and hit Authenticate domain.
+Once you’ve done that head to Settings and select Email.
+Scroll to the bottom of the page to the section named Authenticate email domains and click the Authenticate button next to your domain.
+Read the text and click Authenticate domain.

 In your domain’s settings/control panel you’re going to want to “add a dns record” (the phrasing varies from domain supplier to supplier).
 Once you’ve found it and clicked it, return to Minutemailer.

 In the Minutemailer pop-up you’ll see three columns.
-Host, Type and Value.
+Subdomain, Type and Value.